 Work schedules are becoming more and more varied.
 In any one company, there are likely a number of employees who work remotely or keep custom hours from office hours to accommodate for traffic/family/classes/etc. Communication may not be as simple as shouting across the hall for an opinion or dialing an office phone number when an employee is in a global office in the ACDT time zone (Australian Central Daylight Savings Time).

 That said, a lot of time may be spent transcribing handwritten notes to tasks assigned via email, then tracking in a different project management tool, and then reporting strategic success metrics in yet another tool.
 Want to bet where the majority of your time is allocated that’s not set aside for making those strategic decisions?

 Solution: embrace technology.
 Chances are if you’ve ever uttered the phrase “there has to be a better way to do this,” there definitely is.
 Take the time to research what is out there.
 Several tools are sure to exist that could change the way you work for the better.

 This doesn’t need to be as stark as going from a Rolodex to a CRM, but something as simple as taking notes in a note-sharing application like Evernote can help you save time updating three different parties on what you just talked about in a meeting they missed.

-Register for our webinar on Tuesday, August 1st at 1:00pm ET – Strategic Execution for the Agile Business Leader – to learn how to scale the benefits of agility throughout your organization to build strategic alignment and Flawless Execution.
+Check out our on-demand webinar – Strategic Execution for the Agile Business Leader – to learn how to scale the benefits of agility throughout your organization to build strategic alignment and Flawless Execution.